openenergymonitor/docs/main/overview.md

 :width: 50px
 :align: left
 ```
 **emonBase:** A Raspberry Pi base-station that receives data sent from an emonTx4/5 and emonTH radio nodes.
 Can be used instead of an emonPi2 where the installation favours locating these in different parts of a building.
-Hosts the emonCMS software for full local data logging and visualisation capability.
+Hosts the emonCMS software for local data logging and visualisation.
 <br><br>

 ```{image} img/emoncms-min.png